awmckinley/config/modules/ft.just/README.md

-# Just
+# Build Automation Tools

-Handy way to save and run project-specific commands.
+This module provides command runner tools for executing and organizing project-specific tasks.